daniel-johnson/Library/README.md

 ### Anathem
 A big book.
 About a human society where a 'religious' order preserved the maths and sciences through their dark ages.
 Been getting through it slowly.

+Haven't read it yet.
+Supposed to be classic, relatively modern Sci-Fi.

 ### Marcus Aurelius, Gregory Hays - Meditations
 A classic stoic work, the private journal of a roman emperor.

-### Crytponomicon
+### Six Seasons: A New Way With Vegetables
 Haven't read it yet.
-Supposed to be classic, relatively modern Sci-Fi.